Asininite/ObsidianVault/Obsidian Vault/AAD/Module 1/Algorithms.md

 - provides atleast one output that represents solution or result
 - must terminate after finite steps
 - each step should be unambiguously defined
+- effectiveness : each operation should be basic enough to be carried out with a finite amount of resources in a reasonable time computational time and memory should be less
-- effectiveness : each operation
+-